University COVID-19 Policies

 - Evaluate appropriate pre- and post-clean up procedures with National.

-- Utilize masks and gloves for anyone involved in set up and/or take down.
+- Utilize masks for anyone involved in set up and/or take down.

 - All groups should attend a virtual training session on COVID-19 safety with the Office of Campus Life before hosting an event.